American Forts: East

 Prairie du Chien Post

-A temporary French fort was built here after Sioux hostilities to the north at Lake Pepin.
-Later in 1754 a French trade post was established here by Joseph Marin, probably abandoned by 1756, if not earlier.
+An unnamed (?) temporary French fort was built here after Sioux hostilities to the north at Lake Pepin (Fort St. Pierre at Maiden Rock), and was possibly still in use until 1740.
+Later in 1754 another French trade post (Fort Marin) was established here by Joseph Marin, and probably abandoned by 1756, if not earlier.

 St. Feriole Island Trading Posts

-French Canadian fur trappers first established a trading post here possibly as early as 1781.
-A British North West Co. trade post was built here in 1808.
-A small one-story stone building on the mainland at North Beaumont Road at Blackhawk Avenue was the Company's office and auxiliary warehouse.
-The Company's large warehouse, built on the riverfront on the west side of the island, was razed in 1910.
-The American Fur Co. came here in 1817 and first built a log warehouse, replaced in 1828 with the stone Astor Fur Warehouse on North Water Street at Bolvin Street, restored and now operated by the Villa Louis Historic Site as the Fur Trade Museum.
-(NOTE: the Villa Louis website documents this building as the 1851 Brisbois Warehouse)
+French-Canadian fur trappers first established a permanent white settlement and trading post here in 1781.
+A British North West Company fur trade post was built here in 1808, also known as Jean-Joseph Rolette's Post (1).
+Rolette was the father of Joseph Rollette (born 1820), later known as an important American fur trader in the Red River region of northern Minnesota.
+A small one-story stone building on the mainland at present North Beaumont Road and Blackhawk Avenue was the NWC's office and auxiliary warehouse.
+The NWC's large warehouse, built on the riverfront on the west side of the island, was later razed in 1910.
+The Michael Brisbois House was built in 1815, and was later used as an office by the American Fur Co..
+It was demolished in the 1850's.
+The American Fur Co. arrived here in 1817, and first built a log warehouse, which was replaced in 1828 with the stone Astor Fur Warehouse.
+The stone Bernard Brisbois Warehouse on North Water Street at Bolvin Street was built in 1851.
+It was restored in the 1970's and now operated by the Villa Louis Historic Site as the Fur Trade Museum.

 See also History of Prairie du Chien by the Prairie du Chien Area Chamber of Commerce